 Welcome to Cinemayward.com, an online cache devoted to my movie reviews, essays, and writings on film and spirituality.

 I started writing about film in 2007 at my personal blog, JoelMayward.com, mostly as an amateur outlet for processing the variety of films I was viewing.
 Since then, I’ve written hundreds of reviews and essays on movies, culminating in a book about film and theology titled Jesus Goes to the Movies: The Youth Ministry Film Guide (The Youth Cartel, 2015).
 I’ve written about film and spirituality for Christianity Today, Bright Wall/Dark Room, Think Christian, Fuller Seminary’s Reel Spirituality, Christ and Pop Culture, Reel World Theology, Reel Thinking, 1More Film Blog, Youth Worker Journal, and the Journal of Religion & Film.
-I’m a member of the Online Film Critics Society, and I’ve served on the Arts & Faith Ecumenical Jury since 2014.
-Presently, I am a PhD student studying theological aesthetics, ethics, and the films of the Dardennes at the Institute for Theology, Imagination, and the Arts at the University of St Andrews.
+I’m a member of the Online Film Critics Society and INTERFILM.
+I’ve also served on the Arts & Faith Ecumenical Jury since 2014.
+Presently, I am a PhD candidate studying theological aesthetics, ethics, and the films of the Dardennes at the Institute for Theology, Imagination and the Arts (ITIA) at the University of St Andrews.

 I write as a cinephile, a pastor, and a theologian.
 With degrees in biblical studies and theology, as well as over a decade of pastoral experience in various Christian churches, my writings are informed by my Christian faith.
 I am fascinated by the intersections of Christ and culture, faith and film, spirituality and cinema.
-Regardless of your faith or belief system, I write for any readers interested in the deeper truths and spiritual ideas found in the movies.
+Regardless of your faith or beliefs, I write for any readers interested in the deeper truths and spiritual ideas found in the movies.

 To make the most of Cinemayward.com, be sure to add your thoughtful and courteous remarks in the comments.
 Check out my Film Journal for the myriad of films I’ve watched and rated over the years.
 Like the Cinemayward Facebook page and follow Cinemayward on Twitter (@cinemayward).
 As you explore Cinemayward.com, come with an open mind to receive and process films with wisdom, humility, intentionality, and grace.
 C.S.
 Lewis writes about this posture of receiving any work of art, like a movie: